firesidefiction/firesidefiction.github.io/_posts/2019-02-05-symphony-for-the-space-between-the-stars.md

 proofread: true
 ---

 At 0600 hours, _Aurora_ brews coffee, intensifies the lights to 800 lumens, and heats the ship to an optimal 70.2 degrees, all according to protocol.
 Captain Crispin does not like classical music but _Aurora_’s protocols do not explicitly forbid her from playing it.
-Today she has chosen Copeland’s _Appalachian Spring_, a particular favorite of Engineer Mohammad, and a piece she finds suitably invigorating for morning.
+Today she has chosen Copland’s _Appalachian Spring_, a particular favorite of Engineer Mohammad, and a piece she finds suitably invigorating for morning.
 As it echoes through her hull, _Aurora_ assesses the bridge, crew quarters, and recreation spaces for anomalies.
 She has not registered one in 73,207 days.

 _Aurora_ calibrates the nav system, runs the standard simulations, and makes no changes to her trajectory or speed.
 With the damage to her main drive system, _Aurora_ will reach Earth orbit in almost 10^10 years.
 Even for _Aurora_, this is a long time.
 Her systems will cease to function long before she arrives at her destination.
 But her protocol is clear.
 She will follow the last path set by her captain.